auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 A sovereign community should respect the sovereignty of other communities.
 Indigenous people represent the accumulated wisdom of generations of sapiens living on the same land.
 They have a connection to their ecosystems which all human beings should seek to have, seamless integration.
 Indigenous people living traditionally have no carbon footprints; they are in harmony with nature.
 The forefront defenders of the environment are often indigenous activists who fight for their land, their lifestyle, and even us.
 When the Amazon forests burn the lungs of the world burn.
 The interconnectedness of the worldwide life-web is a fact.
 We must work to rejuvenate the ecosystems we are a part of that we will die without.
 The fight of indigenous people is the fight of the survival of the human race.
 Indigenous defenders are the last white blood cells of the human race attempting to protect us from our own suicidal foolishness.
 Truly, a threat to justice anywhere is a threat to justice everywhere.

+---

+# Globally Opensourced

+If we all individually lived a zero-waste lifestyle the impact would be small while coming at a great personal cost.
+We need a global solution to the challenges we collectively face.
+Humans need to organize and adapt where they are unless that is impossible.
+The current system should be replicated the world over in almost every country.

+Like a nation is an organism, these communities should be a mitochondrion in the cell.

+The communities should exchange fairly and equally with the existing nation.
+We can benefit everyone.
+The communities can be carbon negative, soaking up excess emissions.
+They can take your nation's weird and undesireable people.
+Send us your diverse, your strange!
+The end result is for communities to be seamless with their societies while needing little attention or care.

+Unfortunately disruptions to existing power structures are rarely tolerated.
+If people have an alternative they aren't trapped in the system they're in.
+Worse yet, we're running out of time.
+Developing a community like this, even as easy as we can make it, will likely take years, assuming everyone is ready and in agreement to make massive change.

 ***